Welcome to your ultimate guide to exploring the Sunshine State!

 We are going to start this itinerary in Pensacola, but you could easily begin at Daytona Beach.

 Day 1-2: Pensacola

 Pensacola is way more than just a beautiful beach retreat.
-Sure, take one day to relax on Pensacola Beach, but ensure you have enough time to explore the city’s Historic Downtown and Naval Aviation Museum on the second day.
+Sure, take one day to relax on Pensacola Beach, but make sure to leave enough time for exploring the city’s Historic Downtown and Naval Aviation Museum on the second day.

 Day 3: Panama City Beach

 A 2-hour drive east of Pensacola is the equally stunning Panhandle city Panama City Beach.
 Go ahead and read through this previous TripMemos post on Panama City to help plan your day.